shipshapecode/shepherd/docs/intro.md

 ##### Step Options

 - `text`: The text in the body of the step.
-It can either be an HTML string, or an array of strings, each of which will become a `<p>` paragraph.
+It can be one of four types: an HTML string, or an array of such strings, each of which will become a `<p>` paragraph.
+It can also be a DOM element (`HTMLElement`) object, or a callback function to be executed when the step is built.
+When using the callback function, its context is the Step object itself, and it receives the DOM node that the text will appended to as its first and only parameter.
+The function must return one of the other three types (HTML string, array of strings, or `HTMLElement`).
 - `title`: The steps title.
 It becomes an `h3` at the top of the step.
 - `attachTo`: What element the step should be attached to on the page.
 It can either be a string of the form `"element on"`, or an object with those properties.
 For example: `".some #element left"`, or `{element: '.some #element',